 Accreditation.org provides links and descriptions of books directly related to engineering and computing program accreditation.

 Colleges and universities struggle to understand precisely what is being asked for by accreditors, and this book answers that question by sharing examples of success reported by schools specifically recommended by accreditors.
 This compendium gathers examples of assessment practice in twenty-four higher education institutions: twenty-three in the U.S. and one in Australia.
+All institutions represented in this book were suggested by their accreditor as having an effective assessment approach in one or more of the following assessment focused areas: assessment in the disciplines, co-curricular, course/program/institutional assessment, equity and inclusion, general education, online learning, program review, scholarship of teaching and learning, student learning, or technology.
+These examples recommended by accrediting agencies makes this a unique contribution to the assessment literature.

 Accreditation is essential to colleges and universities.
 Without it, they are unable to participate in federal student aid programs or confer legitimate degrees.
-In Accreditation on the Edge, Susan D.
+In Accreditation on the Edge, Susan D. Phillips and Kevin Kinser bring together the expertise of different stakeholders to illustrate the complexities of the accreditation system and to map the critical issues that must be navigated going forward.

 This book, a collection of case studies, is a good source for information on accreditation in Finland, France, Germany, Italy, the Netherlands, Spain, the United Kingdom, and Sweden as of 2006.